PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

 We will use the PhysioLab\ :sup:`XR` as a real-time data processing platform where we can deploy an machine learning model to make predictions in real-time, and play the game in Unity.

 This is a common use case of pairing PhysioLab\ :sup:`XR` and Unity as a stimulus presentation platform.
+Check out the :ref:`Stream API <DataStreamAPI>` page for more information about how to use PhysioLab\ :sup:`XR` to communicate with Unity.

 ***************
-Unity Paradigm
+Unity Project
 ***************

-The Unity source code is available at: `BalancingBallGame script <https://github.com/ApocalyVec/ReNaApp_BalancingBallGame>`_.
+The Unity project is available at: `BalancingBallGame script <https://github.com/ApocalyVec/ReNaApp_BalancingBallGame>`_.

 .. note::
     The Unity Paradigm is developed using `Unity 2021.3.27f1 <https://unity3d.com/get-unity/download/archive>`_

 This Unity paradigm implements a balance ball BCI game.
-After a quick training session, The user will be able to play the game with a BCI device in real time.
+The user can control a rolling ball on a platform using motor imagery.
+After a quick training session, the user will be able to play the game with imaged movement in real time.

 ==========================================
 Lab Streaming Layer (LSL) Configuration
 ==========================================

-There is a single-channel LSL stream from Unity Paradigm to RenaScript.
-The description for each channel is shown below:
+There is a single-channel LSL stream from the Unity Paradigm to :ref:`PhysioLabXR script <feature scripting>`:

-P300 Speller Game Unity  LSL  Configuration:

-    **LSL Outlet: "EventMarker_BallGame"**
+    **LSL Stream Name: "EventMarker_BallGame"**

         *Channel[0]: (EventMarker_BallGame)*
-            Indicates the selected game states (Train/Evaluation)
+            Indicates the change of game states (Train/Evaluation) with the following values:
                 - TrainStart = 1, TrainEnd = -1
                 - LeftHandTrialStart = 2, LeftHandTrialEnd = -2
                 - RightHandTrialStart = 3, RightHandTrialEnd = -3